-As of December 31, 2013, we had thirteen full-time employees.
-However, subsequent to December 31, 2013 we have added two additional full-time employees.
+As of December 31, 2014, we had twenty-two full-time employees.
 Our employees are not represented by any labor union.
 We consider our relations with our employees to be satisfactory and have never experienced a work stoppage or strike.